Faculty and Staff

 Dr. David Rock

-Director of Diversity, Equity, & Inclusion & Clinical
+Director of Educational Opportunity and Access & Clinical

 Assistant Professor of Teacher Education